 If you choose to prepare your Will with a lawyer or solicitor, they will be licensed to practice in a specific jurisdiction.
 This means that a Canadian lawyer cannot prepare a UK Will for you.

 If you walk into a lawyer’s office in Victoria, BC and tell them that you also have a property in Florida, they will likely Google lawyers in Miami and refer you to them.
-The cost for getting these Wills written is going to be in the region of $5,000.
+The cost for getting these Wills written is going to be about $5,000.

 You would also have to travel to each country in which you have property, to meet with a lawyer and prepare the Will.
 Of course if you needed to update the Will, for example if Harry and Meghan had a second child, they would have to go globetrotting again to update all of their Wills.

 This might not be a huge issue for Harry and Meghan, but it can be a real pain for the rest of us.

 Fortunately, there is actually one online Will writing service that can accommodate the needs of Harry and Meghan – LegalWills.
 We are actually the only online Will writing service in the World that can do this because of a few unique features.

 Our services are offered through LegalWills.ca (for Canada), LegalWills.co.uk (for the UK) and USLegalWills.com (for the US).

 This means that by using an online Will writing service, you can prepare a Canadian Will while sitting in Thailand, Dubai, or anywhere else in the world.

 However, this isn’t what makes us unique (there is one other service provider that offers a service across these three countries).

 LegalWills is the only service provider to offer an Expat Will service.
 This is a document that is written to cover assets in another country to work alongside any Will you have written for any other country.